ysmood/nofs/readme.md

     - **<u>param</u>**: `opts` { _Object_ }

         Optional. <a id='eachDir-opts'></a> Defaults:
-        ```coffee
+        ```js
         {
-        	# Callback on each path iteration.
+            // Callback on each path iteration.
-        	iter: (fileInfo) -> Promise | Any
+            iter: (fileInfo) => Promise | Any,

-        	# Auto check if the spath is a minimatch pattern.
+            // Auto check if the spath is a minimatch pattern.
-        	isAutoPmatch: true
+            isAutoPmatch: true,

-        	# Include entries whose names begin with a dot (.), the posix hidden files.
+            // Include entries whose names begin with a dot (.), the posix hidden files.
-        	all: true
+            all: true,

-        	# To filter paths.
+            // To filter paths.
 It can also be a RegExp or a glob pattern string.
-        	# When it's a string, it extends the Minimatch's options.
+            // When it's a string, it extends the Minimatch's options.
-        	filter: (fileInfo) -> true
+            filter: (fileInfo) => true,

-        	# The current working directory to search.
+            // The current working directory to search.
-        	cwd: ''
+            cwd: '',

-        	# Call iter only when it is a file.
+            // Call iter only when it is a file.
-        	isIterFileOnly: false
+            isIterFileOnly: false,

-        	# Whether to include the root directory or not.
+            // Whether to include the root directory or not.
-        	isIncludeRoot: true
+            isIncludeRoot: true,

-        	# Whehter to follow symbol links or not.
+            // Whehter to follow symbol links or not.
-        	isFollowLink: true
+            isFollowLink: true,

-        	# Iterate children first, then parent folder.
+            // Iterate children first, then parent folder.
-        	isReverse: false
+            isReverse: false,

-        	# When isReverse is false, it will be the previous iter resolve value.
+            // When isReverse is false, it will be the previous iter resolve value.
-        	val: any
+            val: any,

-        	# If it return false, sub-entries won't be searched.
+            // If it return false, sub-entries won't be searched.
-        	# When the `filter` option returns false, its children will
+            // When the `filter` option returns false, its children will
-        	# still be itered.
+            // still be itered.
 But when `searchFilter` returns false, children
-        	# won't be itered by the iter.
+            // won't be itered by the iter.
-        	searchFilter: (fileInfo) -> true
+            searchFilter: (fileInfo) => true,

-        	# If you want sort the names of each level, you can hack here.
+            // If you want sort the names of each level, you can hack here.
-        	# Such as `(names) -> names.sort()`.
+            // Such as `(names) => names.sort()`.
-        	handleNames: (names) -> names
+            handleNames: (names) => names
         }
         ```
         The argument of `opts.iter`, `fileInfo` object has these properties:
-        ```coffee
+        ```js
         {
-        	path: String
+            path: String,
-        	name: String
+            name: String,
-        	baseDir: String
+            baseDir: String,
-        	isDir: Boolean
+            isDir: Boolean,
-        	children: [fileInfo]
+            children: [fileInfo],
-        	stats: fs.Stats
+            stats: fs.Stats,
             val: Any
         }
         ```
-        Assume we call the function: `nofs.eachDir('dir', { iter: (f) -> f })`,
+        Assume we call the function: `nofs.eachDir('dir', { iter: (f) => f })`,
         the resolved directory object array may look like:
-        ```coffee
+        ```js
         {
-        	path: 'some/dir/path'
+            path: 'some/dir/path',
-        	name: 'path'
+            name: 'path',
-        	baseDir: 'some/dir'
+            baseDir: 'some/dir',
-        	isDir: true
+            isDir: true,
-        	val: 'test'
+            val: 'test',
             children: [
                 {
-        			path: 'some/dir/path/a.txt', name: 'a.txt'
+                    path: 'some/dir/path/a.txt', name: 'a.txt',
                     baseDir: 'dir', isDir: false, stats: { ... }
-        		}
+                },
                 { path: 'some/dir/path/b.txt', name: 'b.txt', ... }
-        	]
+            ],
             stats: {
-        		size: 527
+                size: 527,
-        		atime: Mon, 10 Oct 2011 23:24:11 GMT
+                atime: 'Mon, 10 Oct 2011 23:24:11 GMT',
-        		mtime: Mon, 10 Oct 2011 23:24:11 GMT
+                mtime: 'Mon, 10 Oct 2011 23:24:11 GMT',
-        		ctime: Mon, 10 Oct 2011 23:24:11 GMT
+                ctime: 'Mon, 10 Oct 2011 23:24:11 GMT'
                 ...
             }
         }
         ```
         The `stats` is a native `fs.Stats` object.